shravanasati/stellapy/README.md

 ### Ignore

-Polling a filesystem for changes can be lengthy in case of big projects.
-Even worse when dependencies are vendored within the project, like python virtual environments or include directories in c/c++.

-Therefore, you can create a `stella.ignore` file in the project with gitignore-style patterns to exclude certain directories and files to consider.
+You can create a `stella.ignore` file in the project with gitignore-style patterns to exclude certain directories and files to watch.

 Otherwise, `.gitignore` also just works, and is the recommended way.

 However, `stella.ignore` will be the first one that will be searched for.
 If it's not found, stella will resort to `.gitignore`.

 Ignore patterns are cached once stella is started, similar to the stella configuration.
-If you change either of them, in order to see the desired changes, you need stop stella and run it again.
+If you change either of them, in order to see the desired changes, you need to either type `rc` and press enter or stop stella and run it again.

 ### run